 Traveling with Faith

 We do not travel with Faith very often.
-Once had to take her to Minneapolis because Rob had an interview with the INS and his wife and child were required to be there.
+Once we had to take her to Minneapolis because Rob had an interview with the INS and his wife and child were required to be there.
 She was only about 10 months old at the time.
 We also flew to Toronto for Christmas when she was fourteen months old.
-Both of these trips took place pre-wheelchair and pre-feeding tube so it wasn't so bad.
-As she got older, however, she attained more equipment and it became more and more difficult to travel with her.
+Both of these trips took place pre-wheelchair and pre-feeding tube, so it wasn't so bad.
+As she got older, however, she attained more equipment, and it became more and more difficult to travel with her.

 There was one trip where I had to go to Rochester for possible gallbladder surgery and we actually rented a jeep in which to fit all of our stuff.
 The only vehicle we had was a 2001 Hyundai Elantra.
 It was January and very cold.
 We took Faith to the Mall of America (where she is shown to the right getting a feeding) so we could try to warm our spirits on such a freezing cold trip.